andywag/NeuralHDL/docs/blocks/simple.md

   val result = dataOut.newSignal(name = dataOut.appendName("result"))

-  // Convenience information to allow automatic block testing override def inputs: Seq[SignalTrait] = {
+  // Convenience information to allow automatic block testing
+  // This is only required when the operation needs to work both inside a module and as a segment override def inputs: Seq[SignalTrait] = {
     val clkSignals   = clk.allSignals(OpType.Input)
     val inputSignals = List(dataIn,taps,bias)